As a follow-up to our overview of People, Places and Events, here are some of the most frequently asked questions about the feature.

 Absolutely.
 Vetting submitted lists and researching potential additions to them is something we do for all of our clients.
 Doing so helps ensure a seamless user experience, increases our solution’s ability to associate, and maintains our commitment to privacy.

-Terms and keywords submitted for Local+ are reviewed and confirmed by one of Social Sentinel’s Optimization Analysts to check that:
+Terms and keywords submitted for People, Places and Events are reviewed and confirmed by one of Social Sentinel’s Optimization Analysts to check that:

 - all suggested additions meet the Terms of Service set forth by our social media partners (e.g., you cannot surveil individuals).